-In daily life, some rules are meant to be broken, and some are made to be strictly followed.
+In daily life, some rules are meant to be broken, and some are made to be strictly followed, if you don’t follow said rule you end up with a tort claim on your plate.
 This is the lesson a New Jersey man recently learned when the Appellate Division affirmed the Superior Court’s denial of his request to extend a filing deadline in the case of Gartenberg v.
 City of Hackensack.
 The failure to timely file a required notice meant the man completely lost his right to sue for injuries sustained from a fall on a poorly maintained sidewalk in Hackensack, NJ.

 In New Jersey, tort claims against public entities are governed by the Tort Claims Act (“TCA”).
 The TCA establishes restrictions and guidelines regarding how and when claims may be brought against public entities within the state.
 The restrictions of the TCA are technical and although the court believed the TCA is “not intended as a ‘trap for the unwary,’” it can be difficult to see it any other way.
 Avoiding being bitten by the fangs of the TCA requires either legal knowledge, proactive punctuality, or skilled legal counsel.